KUDewmina/UI-for-Chat-GPT/README.md

 I Created a sipmle UI for use Chat GPT in Python.
 This only supports for text type messages.

-Copy the code and add your API key from chat gpt.
+Copy the code and Replace your API key from Chat gpt.
+You can find your API key at https://platform.openai.com/account/api-keys

 ![Screenshot (40)](https://github.com/KUDewmina/UI-for-Chat-GPT/assets/165687248/6dd5493a-f43a-444f-9bb3-38fc9a942ade)

 Then type your messsage & press Enter ,Boom...